 |Action||Regulatory Language for Enrollment Agreement Legislation|

-American Public University System (“APUS”) appreciates the opportunity to submit comments to the State Council of Higher Education for Virginia (“SCHEV”) in response to the October 1, 2018 Notice of Intended Regulatory Action (“NOIRA”) announcing SCHEV’s intent to consider amending 8 VAC 40-31, Regulations Governing Certification of Certain Institutions to Confer Degrees, Diplomas and Certificates.
-(35 Va.
+American Public University System (“APUS”) appreciates the opportunity to submit comments to the State Council of Higher Education for Virginia (“SCHEV”) in response to the September 14, 2020 notice of Proposed Regulatory Language for Enrollment Agreement Legislation, announcing SCHEV’s intent to amend 8 VAC 40-31, Regulations Governing Certification of Certain Institutions to Confer Degrees, Diplomas and Certificates.
+(37 Va.
 Reg.
 Regs.
-399 (Oct.
-1, 2018)).
+Issue 2 (September 14, 2020)).
 APUS understands that the purpose of the proposed action is to amend the regulation governing postsecondary schools to include enrollment agreements between students and regulated institutions as mandated by Chapter 298 of the 2017 Acts of Assembly (“Chapter 298”).
 Chapter 298 left to SCHEV discretion to prescribe “disclosures” to be contained in such enrollment agreements.

-APUS supports SCHEV’s stated goal of developing regulations that “will benefit both regulated institutions and students”.
-With that goal in mind, APUS offers the following comments on certain aspects of the proposed regulatory language, including several of the specific proposed disclosures.
+APUS supports SCHEV’s stated goal of developing regulations that “will benefit both regulated institutions and students enrolled in these schools”.1 With that goal in mind, APUS offers the following comments on certain aspects of the proposed regulatory language, including several of the specific proposed disclosures.

 APUS is guided by a strong sense of social responsibility and a commitment to serving our students and the broader community.
 Our mission is to provide high-quality higher education with emphasis on educating the nation’s military and public service communities by offering respected, relevant, accessible, affordable, and student-focused online programs that prepare students for service and leadership in a diverse, global society.
 APUS is proud to serve as one of the leaders of the proprietary education sector in this country.

 APUS acknowledges that the proposed definition of “enrollment agreement” is to some extent derived directly from Chapter 298.
-However, we respectfully encourage SCHEV in its interpretation of the definition to note that an enrollment agreement may take several forms—for example, some institutions may utilize traditional paper documents, and other institutions may present the required information online as part of the enrollment process.
+However, we respectfully encourage SCHEV in its interpretation of the definition to note that an enrollment agreement may take several forms—for example, some institutions may utilize traditional paper documents, and other institutions, given technological advances, may present the required information online as part of the enrollment process.
 Where information is presented online, disclosure might take the form of descriptive links to institutional web pages where additional relevant information is available.
-These varied forms should all be considered an acceptable “enrollment agreement” so long as both the student and the institution sign the agreement, and electronic signatures should be acceptable.
+These varied forms should all be considered an acceptable “enrollment agreement” so long as both the student and the institution sign the agreement, either electronically or on paper.

 This flexibility is necessary because each institution is different in terms of its current enrollment process and procedures.
 When it adopts final regulations, SCHEV should permit institutions adequate time to consider and implement processes to comply with the requirements.
 Furthermore, it would be helpful to institutions if SCHEV would identify a SCHEV point of contact who would provide technical assistance to institutions about their operational plans for compliance with the regulations.